 Current Climate Conditions: This section also includes limited forecasting in US Navy data.

 Myths vs. Facts in Global Warming: This news and analysis section addresses substance of arguments such as "global warming is a hoax", "global warming is a fiction", "global warming is created to make money for Al Gore".
 The main fallacy noted is that most arguments are facts out of context while others are simply false representations.
 When the facts pertaining to the arguments are viewed in context relevance becomes obvious.
-Global warming is happening and it is human caused.
+The data clearly indicates global warming is happening and is human caused.
+At this time in the natural cycle Earth should be slightly cooling on trend, leading into what would have been the next ice age.
+Instead Earth is warming.
 There is no valid evidence that can prove otherwise.
 False representations or facts out of context are not a proof of any kind, they are merely incorrect.

 Summarizing for policy makers current understanding of climate related science and potential impacts for risk assessment.